zhangseammm/Distribute-System-Project/README.md

-## All docker containers have been warpped up.
+## All docker containers have been wrapped up.

 1. Implement the voting phase of 2PC, using python